Randomization-based joint central limit theorem and efficient covariate adjustment in stratified $2^K$ factorial experiments: Covariate adjustment

 The optimal adjusted vector $ {\boldsymbol \beta}(q) $ can be obtained by minimizing the variance of $ \widehat{ \bar{Y}} (q) - \{ \widehat{\bar{\X}}(q) - \bar{\X} \} ^\T \boldsymbol \beta $:

 where the second equality is obtained by applying Theorem~\ref{thm::multiple-var} to the transformed outcomes $Y_i(q) - \X_i ^\T \boldsymbol \beta$.
-The optimal adjusted vector $ {\boldsymbol \beta}(q) $ can be consistently estimated by replacing the stratum-specific population variance in \eqref{eqn::opt-beta} by the corresponding sample variance:
+The optimal adjusted vector $ {\boldsymbol \beta}(q) $ can be consistently estimated by replacing the block-specific variance in \eqref{eqn::opt-beta} by the corresponding sample variance: